-Sometimes, stuff around the house breaks.
-At this time, you must weigh an important question: Do you fix it or toss it?
+It’s inevitable — stuff around your house will break.
+When it does, you must weigh an important question: Do you fix it or toss it?
+When it comes to certain household items to replace instead of fix, the answer might surprise you.

 Fixing may feel like the frugal, reasonable, and sensible thing to do since it avoids waste, but it’s just not worth it for some items.
 Some things are cheaper to buy new than to fix.
 So if any of these household staples go on the fritz, we hereby advise you to buy a new one and not waste time and money trying to fix them.

 Is your toaster not toasting?
 When you put a slice of bread in it, does it remain a slice of bread and refuse to become toast?
 Well, keep the screwdriver in your tool kit and buy a new one.
-Some models do not even exceed $20.
+Some models don’t even exceed $20.

 Has your trusty blender acquired a broken blade or motor in the process of being used?
 Do yourself and your loved one a favor, and don’t waste your time on parts and repairs.
 Just buy a new one, which you can get for around $30.